Appboy/braze-growth-shares-braze-to-bigquery/README.md

 * [Google App Engine](https://console.cloud.google.com/appengine)
 * Braze API Key with [users.export.segment](https://www.braze.com/docs/api/endpoints/export/user_data/post_users_segment/) permissions
 * Access to [Amazon AWS S3](https://console.aws.amazon.com/console/) with write and delete permissions (Required only if S3 Exports is setup)
+* [Google Cloud Task](https://console.cloud.google.com/cloudtasks) - Optional, use if segment exports is expected to be big or for performance reasons.

 **Note: Ensure BigQuery and Cloud Storage are running from the same geo-location to avoid issues** **Important: Files are uncompressed and process in memory, so this process is design to update incremental exports.
-Check your process to ensure there's no memory issues due to the size of the segment export.**
+Check your process to ensure there's no memory issues due to the size of the segment export.
+For large export, S3 and enabling Cloud Task is recommended.**

 ## Process Steps
 The following is an outline of the process: